1938-40 Graham Sharknose (posted 4/8/10)

 |In 1938, Orson Wells' Halloween eve radio broadcast of War of the Worlds terrified the nation when listeners thought that Martians had really attacked the Earth.

-Several automakers offered steering column gear shift controls which effectively increased front seat room.
+In 1938, several automakers offered steering column gear shift controls which effectively increased front seat room.
 Buick offered the first electric turn signals.
 Pierce Arrow went out of business.
+Oil was discovered in Saudi Arabia.

 Douglas "Wrong Way" Corrigan flew from New York and landed in Ireland instead of Los Angeles.
 Howard Hughes circled the globe in under four days, setting a new record.

 Fads included bingo, chain letters, saddle shoes and zoot suits.
-Several new products were introduced, including Nescafe instant coffee and Fiberglas.
+Several new products were introduced, including Nescafe instant coffee, nylon-bristled toothbrushes and Fiberglas.
 Teflon was invented in 1938.
 Superman debuted in Action Comics #1.

-New songs included 'A Tisket, A Tasket', 'I'll Be Seeing You' and 'God Bless America'.
+New songs included Artie Shaw's 'Begin the Beguine', Ella Fitzgerald's 'A-Tisket, A-Tasket', 'Thanks For The Memory' by Bob Hope and Shirley Ross as well as Kate Smith's iconic 'God Bless America'.
 Several significant movies made their debut in 1938: 'Love Finds Andy Hardy', 'Boys Town' and 'Bringing Up Baby'.

 More AutoSketch car drawings can be found here.